kylemclean/capstone-projects-portal/README.md

 It is the basis of the [CMPUT 401 Projects Portal](https://cmput401.ca).

 This repository contains the source code for the frontend and backend of the portal.

-The frontend is a single-page application built with React.
+The frontend, written in TypeScript, is a single-page application built with React.
+Vite is used as the build tool and development server.

-The backend is a Django server that uses Django REST framework.
+The backend, written in Python, uses Django and Django REST framework.
 It stores data in a PostgreSQL database.
+Pipenv is used for dependency management.

 ## Setting up a development environment